What is a tonic–clonic seizure?

 The tonic-clonic seizure comes in two phases.
 The seizure starts with a sudden rigidity in the body called the tonic phase.
 One may feel air being pushed out of the lungs, and it becomes impossible to move.
 Hereafter one loses conscience, fully or partly, and falls to the ground.

 Then the clonic phase starts with contractions and cramps in the muscles.
-During the seizure it is difficult to breathe and one's lips become blue due to anoxia – (lack of oxygen).
-It is normal that one during a seizure bites their own tongue, experience involuntary urination and froths from the mouth.
-After a seizure one is often disorientated and exhausted.
+During the seizure, it is difficult to breathe and one's lips become blue due to anoxia (lack of oxygen).
+It is normal to bite one’s tongue during a seizure, experience involuntary urination and froths from the mouth.
+After a seizure, one is often disorientated and exhausted.

 Are tonic-clonic seizures dangerous?

-A general tonic-clonic seizure is mostly not dangerous, even though a person can bite themselves or get hurt from falling.
+A general tonic-clonic seizure is mostly not dangerous, even though a person can bite themself or get hurt falling.

 A tonic-clonic seizure is easy to recognise

 A tonic-clonic seizure is easy to recognise.
 First the sudden rigidity and later the cramps.
-The Epi-Care alarms can monitor epileptic person's movement and alert when it discovers the cramps.
+The Epi-Care alarms can monitor an epileptic person's movements and alert when it discovers the cramps.

-Data from the sensor is constantly monitored, and if the alarm detects movement-patterns corresponding to a tonic-clonic seizure it will automatically alert.
-A clinical test has proven Epi-Care free to detect 89 percent of all seizures.
-You can read an article in the scientific journal Epilepsia about Epi-Care free here:
+Data from the sensor is constantly monitored, and if the alarm detects movement-patterns corresponding to a tonic-clonic seizure, it will automatically alert.
+A clinical test has proven that Epi-Care free detects 89 % of all seizures.
+You can read an article in the scientific journal Epilepsia about Epi-Care free here.

-As stated there are a variety of types of seizures where the body reacts differently than a a tonic-clonic seizure.
+As stated, there are several types of seizures where the body reacts differently than to a tonic-clonic seizure.
 Those seizures cannot be detected by our alarms.